SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/modernize-apps-migrated-from-6.8-to-2211.19.md

    node -e "require('fs').mkdirSync('../temp-schematics-36')"
    ```

-2. Install the schematics in the temporary directory by running the following command:
+2. Install the schematics in the temporary directory by running the following command from the root directory of your project:

    ```bash
    npm install @spartacus/schematics@2211.36.0 --prefix ../temp-schematics-36